harryak/ArtifactDetector/README.md

 -a | Using the itsape/recipes repository, this is the full name of an artifact type, e.g. 07_Paypal-Einfach -f | This is an absolute or relative path for a directory, the recipes must be stored in this directory.
 -d | Expert option regarding feature detection algorithm.
 Hint: Orb is fastest.
+-m | Expert option for choosing the filter matching algorithm used in RanSaC.
+Hint: Simple is fastest.
 -c | Read from and compile data to a file (in the working directory).
 If artifact type is not found in this cache, it will be read anew.

 ### Return value